aguerguichon/eGammaScaleFactors/README.md

 NB: GridJobList.txt is a list of all jobs which output files haven't been downloaded yet

 ###Testing the code before running on the grid###
-If you want to test the Analysis code before running on the entire dataset on, you can do so in interactive mode.
+If you want to test the Analysis code before running on the entire dataset on the GRID, you can do so in interactive mode.
 For that, you just need to run the `eGammaScaleFactors/launcher.py` macro with a small file.
 In this macro, it is possible to test different options, config files...
 This should take only a few minutes.

 >     commandLine+= '/sps/atlas/a/aguerguichon/Calibration/Test/data16_13TeV.00311481.physics_Main.merge.DAOD_EGAM1.f758_m1710_p2840_tid09767074_00/DAOD_EGAM1.09767074._000001.pool.root.1 --outName /sps/atlas/a/aguerguichon/Calibration/Test/TestAnalysis.root --config /afs/in2p3.fr/home/a/aguergui/public/eGammaScaleFactors/ZeeAnalysis/Config/Data2016.boost'